|

 6. SOUND: INTENSE BUBBLING-SLOWS-STOPS.
 THUNDER

 (1X).
 7. MACBETH: Why sinks that cauldron?
 And what noise is this?
 8. FIRST WITCH: Show!
 9. SECOND WITCH: Show!
 10. THIRD WITCH: Show!
 11. SOUND: THUNDER (3X).
+OK, I can write and make it look like a radio play script.
+Now what?Once you've started using the template, check out my other web pages about:

-How to Write Radio Drama Cues,
+How to Write Radio Play Cues,

 Lastly, I've created a blank radio script template for MS Word that omits the example

-text. |
+text.

 |